JiggaBS/AutoAndrewProject/FULL_DOCUMENTATION.md

 1. Verify Supabase URL and anon key
 2. Check redirect URLs are configured correctly
 3. Ensure auto-confirm is enabled for development
+4. Note: Auth tokens use `sessionStorage` - users must log in again if browser tab closes

+#### File Attachments Not Uploading

+1. Check browser console for errors
+2. Verify `message-attachments` storage bucket exists
+3. Check RLS policies are correctly applied
+4. Ensure user has permission for the request
+5. Verify file size is under 10MB
+6. Check file type is in allowed MIME types list

+#### File Attachments Not Displaying

+1. Check that attachments JSON is properly formatted
+2. Verify signed URLs are being generated
+3. Check browser network tab for failed requests
+4. Ensure signed URL hasn't expired (1 year expiry)

+#### CORS Errors in Production

+1. Verify `ALLOWED_ORIGINS` secret is set in Supabase Dashboard
+2. Check that your domain is included in the comma-separated list
+3. Ensure no wildcard (`*`) is used
+4. Check Edge Function logs for CORS rejection details

 ### Debug Tools